codenamekaryna/my-first-project/README.md

-this is me just trying to connect visual stuidos with github. bye.
+this is me just trying to connect visual studios with github. bye.